Pre-Algebra Content for COMPASS

 What Should You Study For Pre Algebra COMPASS

 The COMPASS is an untimed, computer adaptive test to identify if you are college-ready.
-The questions types and the number of questions that appear in the math section vary from person to person depending on his ability.
+The question types and the number of questions that appear in the math section vary from person to person depending on his ability.
 The test increases in difficulty every time you answer questions correctly, thus grading you higher in college-preparedness.
 It is therefore the first few questions that matter highly while tackling the math section.
 More often than not, these are questions from pre-algebra.

 Before jumping into the topic, it is important to note that the test allows calculators, which can be very helpful while dealing with Pre-Algebra problems.
 Another important point to note is that any study of Math needs dogged and disciplined practice.
 Without practice, you will definitely make elementary mistakes.
 Many practice tests are available online and in books dedicated for the COMPASS.

 The syllabus for the Pre-Algebra test covers the following main topics:

 - Ratios and proportions

 While these topics may sound elementary and simple at first, it should be understood that lack of practice will most definitely lead to inadvertent mistakes, which can be penalizing in your overall score.

 For ease of understanding, the kind of questions in each of the topics listed above are covered in more detail below

 This topic covers addition, subtraction, multiplication and division of integers, which can be both positive and negative.
 For example

 63 - 8 / 2 + 6 = ?